northosts/wuxt/README.md

 ### Setup ***nuxt.js***

-Nuxt should have been startet automatically inside the docker container.
+Nuxt should have been started automatically inside the docker container.
 The command we use for running the ***nuxt.js*** server is `yarn dev`.
 Check if the front-end is running by opening `http://localhost:3000`.
 You should be greeted by the **Wuxt** intro-screen.